On the pod, the guys revisit Dennis and Dee Get a New Dad from It's Always Sunny in Philadelphia Season 2, Episode 10.

 Charlie: Go get some coffee- go get some coffee.

-Glenn: [crosstalk] some stretch.
+Glenn: Get a some stretch.
 Let me get a little more coffee.

 Charlie: Okay.
 It was right over there.